 How common it is for people to return from a funeral and realize how little they knew about the deceased.
 All too often, it is only after a person’s death that one realizes the tremendous contributions made by the deceased.
 Alas, at that point, it is too late and we soon tend to return to our daily activities.

 Here was a woman whose death caused the shedding of many tears, a woman whose impact was such that they named the city of her burial in her honour.
-Yet remarkably, it is only at the point of her death that we are aware that she even lived.
+Yet remarkably, it is only at the point of her death that we are made aware that she even lived.
 Only at death was her cloak of anonymity removed.
-“And they send Rivka their sister and her wet nurse, and the servant of Avraham and his men” (24:59).
-Apparently, Eliezer not only succeeded in finding a wife for Yitzchak, he also found a servant to accompany the new bride.
+“And they sent Rivka, their sister, and her (unnamed) wet nurse, and the servant of Avraham and his men” (Breisheet 24:59).
+Apparently, Avraham's (unnamed) servant not only succeeded in finding a wife for Yitzchak, he also found a servant to accompany the new bride.

-Avraham’s servant had told Rivka’s family that “G-d blessed my master exceedingly...He has given him flocks and herds, and silver and gold, and servants and maidservants” (24:35).
+Avraham’s servant had told Rivka’s family that “G-d blessed my master exceedingly...He has given him flocks and herds, and silver and gold, and servants and maidservants” (Breisheet 24:35).
 Clearly, Rivka had no need to bring someone to help her, as she was set to establish her new home.
-Rather, her anonymous maidservant was an integral part of her life, and Rivka wanted Devorah to accompany her to a strange land.
+Rather, her anonymous maidservant was an integral part of her life, and Rivka wanted her to accompany her to a strange land.

 Devorah must have played a key role in the raising of Yaakov; how else to explain his tears upon her death?
 It was Devorah who, behind the scenes, was the glue that held the family together.

-Rashi notes that Rivka had sent Devorah to tell Yaakov to come home—fulfilling a promise she had made many years earlier (27:45).
+Rashi notes that Rivka had sent Devorah to tell Yaakov to come home—fulfilling a promise she had made many years earlier (Breisheet 27:45).
 Devorah’s death in transit symbolized the fact that the family would not be reunited.
 And so it was to be.
 While the Torah records in great detail the reunions of Yaakov and Eisav, and Yaakov and Yosef, no such reunion would occur between Yaakov and his mother.
-The last image Yaakov was to have of his mother was of her sending him away “for a few days” (27:44).
+The last image Yaakov was to have of his mother was of her sending him away “for a few days” (Breisheet 27:44).

 Remarkably, the death of Rivka is not even recorded in the Torah.

 Our Sages note the mention of Devorah’s death is an allusion to the death of Rivka who, they claim, died at the same time.
 While from the perspective of Jewish history, Devorah’s role is minimal, from the perspective of the family it was crucial.
-Yet it is the death of Devorah and not Rivka that the Torah chooses to highlight.
+And it is the death of Devorah, and not Rivka, that the Torah chooses to highlight.
 It was Devorah who allowed Yitzchak and Rivka to pass on the tradition of Avraham and Sarah to Yaakov and his family.

 With Devorah’s death, the family begins to unravel.
-Soon thereafter Rachel dies and Yaakov is left to care for his thirteen children, apparently alone—Leah is never heard from again.
-Yaakov finally reaches home and immediately thereafter is faced with the task of burying his father.
+Soon thereafter, Rachel dies and Yaakov is left to care for his thirteen children, apparently alone—Leah is never heard from again.
+Yaakov finally reaches home, and immediately thereafter is faced with the task of burying his father.
 The Torah records no crying by the family upon the death of Yitzchak, recording his death in an almost detached manner, lacking all emotion.
 Yaakov seems to have had a greater emotional attachment to his “nanny” than to his parents.
-This is not at all surprising when one considers the fact that it was his parents— each for their own reason—who ordered him to leave home, and that it was his mother’s urging Yaakov to deceive his father that led to Eisav’s enmity towards him.
+This is not at all surprising when one considers the fact that it was his parents—each for their own reason—who ordered him to leave home.
+They had chosen favourites amongst the children, and it was his mother’s urging Yaakov to deceive his father that led to Eisav’s enmity towards him.